Braintree, MA Orthodontics

 There's even a social element to getting orthodontic treatment in adolescence.
 If you need braces, you're not alone!
 Chances are you'll see some of your classmates in the dental office, and you may even make new friends as you go through the process together.
 When it's done, you'll have a smile that you can really be proud of and benefits that will last your whole life.

-Dr. Kacewicz is the orthodontist in our Braintree, MA office.
-Dr. Kacewicz is both an Elite Preferred Provider for Invisalign and an Invisalign Teen Provider.
+Dr. Khorashadi is the orthodontist in our Braintree, MA office.
+Dr. Khorashadi is both an Elite Preferred Provider for Invisalign and an Invisalign Teen Provider.

 The Orthodontic Treatment Process